cockroachdb/docs/v20.1/change-data-capture.md

 [`CREATE CHANGEFEED`](create-changefeed.html) is an [enterprise-only](enterprise-licensing.html) feature.
 For the core version, see [the `CHANGEFEED FOR` example above](#create-a-core-changefeed-using-avro).
 {{site.data.alerts.end}}

 In this example, you'll set up a changefeed for a single-node cluster that is connected to a Kafka sink and emits [Avro](https://avro.apache.org/docs/1.8.2/spec.html) records.
+The changefeed will watch two tables.

 1. If you do not already have one, [request a trial enterprise license](enterprise-licensing.html).